cheukhin1024/Financial-Data-Project-in-Azure/README.md

 1. Stream Count the color area of the satallite image using OpenCV

+###### Get data from Delta Lake.py

+1. Examples of getting different datasets from Delta Lake in Azure Databricks

 ###### Financial Data Engineering.py

 1. REST API getting data from: